Main navigation | Main content

 To become eligible as a principal investigator at the University of Minnesota, you must complete:

-RCR part 1 – complete 1 of the following.
-Firefox is the recommended browser for accessing the training.(RC4001) RCR Core 1 – Arts & Humanities
+Complete one version of the RCR core curriculum.
+Select a version based on your discipline or type of research.
+Firefox is the recommended browser for accessing the training.(RC4101) RCR Core – Arts & Humanities

 Click on the titles below to open/close the topic.

-New faculty members and others eligible to serve as principal investigators have 12 months from the date of their initial appointment to complete University of Minnesota Responsible Conduct of Research core curriculum (RCR parts 1 & 2).
+New faculty members and others eligible to serve as principal investigators have 90 days from the date of their initial appointment to complete University of Minnesota Responsible Conduct of Research core curriculum.

-If RCR is not completed when you submit a proposal for funding:
+If the RCR core is not completed when you submit a proposal for funding and you are still within your 90-day window:

 What to do:

-If you have not completed RCR parts 1 & 2 when you submit a proposal for funding, you will receive an email reminder.
-Submission of your proposal will not be delayed, but awarded funds will not be released until you:
+If you have not completed the RCR core workshop when you submit a proposal for funding, you will receive an email reminder.
+Submission of your proposal will not be delayed, and you should complete the requirement while you await notification from the sponsor.
+If you have not completed the requirement before the award is made, the awarded funds will not be released until you contact email@example.com to make arrangements to complete the RCR core:

 To be eligible as a principal investigator (PI), graduate students must complete instruction in the responsible conduct of research and scholarship.
 Graduate programs determine the appropriate curriculum for this instruction.
 Consult the director of graduate studies to learn the policy for your program.